🚙 US-14A Mileage 5.9 GPS Coordinates N 44.25.060 W 103.52.886 4,281 ft.

 No trip into Spearfish Canyon would be complete without a stop at one of its most picturesque locations – Bridal Veil Falls.
 In this exploration we'll challenge your powers of observation, encourage you to consider the site's geologic evidence, and think about the reasons for the waterfall's existence.
 This is one stop no geologist would want to miss!

-This pdf document contains the specific directions for reaching our featured Lesson Site as well as a detailed explanation of its geologic story.
-Mileage to the site as well as its specific coordinates are listed on the header above and also in the lesson document.
-Roadmaps and other learning aids can be found at the Lesson Resources link in the menu and are helpful to have handy in the field.
-Please print this document and take it with you or read it thoroughly before departing.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Lesson Resources link in the sidebar menu.
+The document is most useful if taken with you to the lesson site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
+S. V. Fogarty & W. R. Stevens

 *Mileage starts at the intersection Colorado Bvd. and US 14A near Spearfish.

-This Drone photo was taken along the broad curve in the highway just south of the Bridal Veil Fall's observation platform looking in a northerly direction.
-The bluish-green Igneous rock that underlies the falls and dominates the right half of this photograph is comprised of a durable, igneous rock called phonolite – which is to say that it was once hot magma.
+This Drone photo was taken along the broad curve in the highway just south of the Bridal Veil Fall's observation platform. looking in a northerly direction.
+The bluish-green Igneous rock that underlies the falls and dominates the right half of this photograph is comprised of a relatively uncommon igneous rock called phonolite – which is to say that it was once hot magma.
 This large body of phonolite, which is referred to as a Laccolith in geologic jargon, actually extends across the highway to the left where exposures can be examined directly along the north end of the Bridal Veil parking area.
 When the hot magma migrated upward during Eocene Time, it lifted and tilted the overlying Cambrian Deadwood Formation which you can see in the photo above.
 The Deadwood is comprised of an assortment of brownish sandstones, shales, limestones and conglomerates.
 The younger Mississippian Pahasapa Limestone can be seen in the distant cliff face.
 Although the falls itself is not visible in this photo, its waters enter Spearfish Creek through Rubicon Gulch near the cluster of trees just to the left of the label "Phonolite Laccolith.Â

 This is a panoramic view of the entire face of the Bridal Veil Falls geologic exposure.
 This picture was taken looking east from just south of the parking area.
 In this view we can see the mushroom-shaped laccolith Intrusion and can visualize how the intruding magma lifted and tilted the overlying Deadwood Formation.
 Note that the laccolith is terminated along its southern flank by a high angle, normal fault.

 The laccolith underlying the falls is composed of the durable igneous rock, nepheline syenite but at this location it is often referred to in the literature as phonolite.
-Unlike most igneous rocks this rock does not contain quartz.
+Phonolite is classified as an extrusive rock but it can form intrusively as well in near-surface environments.
+Unlike most igneous rocks, this variety contains no quartz.
 Phonolite consists of light-colored alkali-feldspar, darker greenish-black pyroxene and a small amount of biotite.
-In a fresh exposure it exhibits a rich, blue-green color.Â
+In a fresh exposure it exhibits a rich, blue-green color.
+Some samples produce a ringing sound when struck with a hammer, thus the word "phono."

 Be sure to download our Onsite Geology Lesson PDF posted above for a detailed geologic investigation of this site.Â